leonardgoeke/AnyMOD.jl/docs/src/sets.md

 </tbody>
 </table>
 ```
-The keyword `all` can be extended to assign specific multiple previously defined nodes within a single row:
+The keyword `all` can be extended to assign specific nodes:
 * `all(node1,node2,node3)` assigns all listed nodes.
-Accordingly, in the example above `(2020,2030)` would have achieved the same result as using `all`.
+Accordingly, in the example above `all(2020,2030)` would have achieved the same result as using `all`.
 * `all(node1:node2)` assigns not only `node1` and `node2`, but also all nodes in between according to alphabetical order.

-In the example above, the use of `all` results in each year having descendant nodes that represents days (level 2), 4-hour steps (level 3) and hours (level 4).
-Since names of time-steps are not required to be unique, these different nodes for each year and can share the same names.
-A reduced version of the corresponds tree can be plotted and is shown below.
+In the example above, the use of `all` results in each year having descendant nodes that represent days (level 2), 4-hour steps (level 3) and hours (level 4).
+Since names of time-steps are not required to be unique, these different nodes for each year can share the same names.
+A reduced version of the corresponding tree is plotted below:

 ```@raw html
 <img src="../assets/timestep.png" width="80%"/>